-Two-Factor Authentication provides an additional layer of security against unauthorized attempts to access your AMP for Endpoints Console account.
+Two-Factor Authentication provides an additional layer of security against unauthorized attempts to access your Secure Endpoint Console account.

 If you are an administrator, in order to change permissions or grant administrator privileges, you can navigate to Accounts > Users select the user account and choice the permissions, see this image.

 An administrator also can revoke administrator privileges to another administrator, to do this you can navigate to the administrator account to see the option, as shown in the image.